Meet the Team at Get Away Farm

 Manager, Larry Anderson

-Get Away Farm operates with a professional staff under the supervision of manager, Larry Anderson.
-A native Ocalan and veteran horseman, Anderson entered the Thoroughbred world 20 years ago.
-Rising the managerial ladder and serving terms overseeing weanling, yearling, broodmare, racehorse and stallion divisions, he remains a solid asset to the continued growth and success at Get Away Farm.
+Located on 100 acres, Get Away Farm is a full-service breeding, boarding, lay-up and sales-prep facility.
+It operates with a professional staff under the supervision of manager Larry Anderson, a native Ocalan and veteran horsemen who has been plying his trade for more than three decades.
+His expertise at overseeing weanling, yearling, broodmare, racehorse and stallion divisions has been instrumental in the continued growth and success at Get Away Farm.